LarsGab/TSEBRA-experiments/README.md

 tar -xzvf $species.tar.gz $species/pasa/ -C $species_dir
 ```

-Alternatively, you can create your own PASA[cite] run.
+Alternatively, you can create your own PASA run.
 Then, you have to make your own VARUS run from scratch as decribed in [BRAKER2-exp](https://github.com/gatech-genemark/BRAKER2-exp) into ```$species_dir/varus/``` and you have to install:
 * [samtools](https://github.com/samtools/samtools)
 * [Trinity v2.12.0](https://github.com/trinityrnaseq/trinityrnaseq/releases/tag/v2.12.0)
 * [PASA v2.4.1](https://github.com/PASApipeline/PASApipeline/releases/tag/pasa-v2.4.1)